Team138Entropy/Entropy2020/readme.md

     - Follow the trajectory
         - FIgure out where you should be right now
         - Feedforware control + Feedback control
-- Forward Kinematics
-    - My left wheel went forward 2 inches, my right wheel went forward 4 inches.
-I went forward while turning counter-clockwise
-- Inverse Kinematics
-    - I want to turn clockwise 90 degrees.
-Left wheel must go forward for X inches, Right wheel must go backward for X inches

 ### Code Housekeeping
 We want our code to execute as efficiently as possible.
 - Make use of primitives types.
 Use int and double instead of Integer and Double.
 The JVM is able to store primitive types in the stack instead of the heap.
 - Use StringBuilder rather than + operator when combining strings
+- Use a leading M on Class Variables `int mClassVariable = 0;`
+- Use a leading k on Constants `kDriveSpeed`
+- Define all constants in COnstants.java, to avoid reusing memory

 ### Simulator
 WPILib has simulator capability.
-We should utilize this simulator to simulate controller input https://docs.wpilib.org/en/latest/docs/software/wpilib-tools/robot-simulation/introduction.html
+We should utilize this simulator to simulate controller input early on the build season to iron out any glaring issues. https://docs.wpilib.org/en/latest/docs/software/wpilib-tools/robot-simulation/introduction.html